Essential Tools for your Wildatarian® Kitchen

-Touch·stone (n): a test or criterion for determining the quality or genuineness of a thing
+Touch·stone (n): a test or criterion for determining the quality or genuineness of something – in this case a kitchen helper.

 Because Wildatarian meat can be so much leaner, a cast iron skillet can give you an amazingly tender steak.
 I heat the pan, add olive oil, thinly slice my cut of meat and sear until just pink in the middle.
 The heat of the cast iron keeps the meat’s natural juices in and promotes incredible flavor.
 You will need a few “helpers” – a silicone handle cover, a pot holder and a sponge.